yo-yordanov/MP-SPDZ-FLAME/doc/troubleshooting.rst

 Some protocols require several gigabytes of memory, and the virtual machine will crash if there is not enough RAM.
-You can reduce the memory usage for some malicious protocols with ``-B 5``.
-Furthermore, every computation thread requires separate resources, so consider reducing the number of threads with :py:func:`~Compiler.library.for_range_multithreads` and similar.
+You can reduce the memory usage for many protocols with ``--batch-size`` (try 1 to confirm the issue and then increment to test the limits).
+Furthermore, the batch size for some malicious protocols can be reduced with ``--bucket-size 5``.
+Every computation thread requires separate resources, so consider reducing the number of threads with :py:func:`~Compiler.library.for_range_multithreads` and similar.
 Lastly, you can use ``--disk-memory <path>`` to use disk space instead